cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 ### Breaking out of list iteration loops

 List-iteration loops are always generated for the entire array.
-If you want to iterate over only part of the array, use subarrays instead of the `break` statement to limit the number of iterations, preventing both generation of unwanted iterations and code for computing/testing iterations:
+If you want to iterate over a part of the array only, use subarrays instead of the `break` statement to limit the number of iterations, preventing both generation of unwanted iterations and code for computing/testing iterations:

 ```Mindcode
 #set symbolic-labels = true;